 This "more aggressive than alligator species" lives in our old buttonwood collecting grounds ... and we had been there during mating season!

-There are also additional pages about buttonwood: Buttonwood Tree
+These are additional pages about buttonwood:

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 So glad to know you're a real person!